Step 8 of 1267% complete

 Queries

-You query Arkiv using a builder pattern:
+You query Arkiv using a builder pattern.
+Two ways to AND predicates:

 const result = await publicClient